...The letter "z" (zulu) is conventional shorthand for Universal Time (UT) or "GMT".

 illustrates the fickleness of Thames tidal waters over time and distance

-To keep it simple only the first high for each day was recorded.
+To keep it simple only the first high for each day is recorded here.

 When the daily variations were averaged, it seemed the tide was an hour later each day

-but the extremes showed one day (82m) and another only 42m!
+but the extremes showed one day at 82min and another only 42m!

 Dealing with Thames tides in reality is erratic to say the least.
-Study the tides by all means but also observe what is happening in the River day by day.
+Study the tidal predictions by all means but also observe what is happening in the River day by day.
 London VTS broadcasts actual tidal measurements as part of their half-hourly River Broadcasts.
 (H+15&+45 Ch14 "upriver" and H+00 &+30 on Ch68 "downriver").
 Among the data supplied on the River Broadcasts may be how close the height of the tide at that moment is to 'predictions'.
-It is frequently over prediction as the tide floods, showing that the flood is running 'earlier' than predicted.
-Observation of slack water under Tower Bridge shows Top'O'Tide sometimes 20/30 minutes after prediction.
+It is frequently over 'prediction' on the flood, showing that the flood is running 'earlier' than predicted.
+Observation of slack high water under Tower Bridge shows Top'O'Tide sometimes 20/30 minutes after prediction.
 Eventual top height is rarely as predicted either.
 As a student, always couple theory with practice and don't get cocky.
 Listen to the watermen.
 Make your own observations.
 The better you observe the better you will be.
 You need to keep a broad mind about tides but with all the variations the rules are the same.

 Note that when tide is full out it is much the same height above chart datum for all locations.